-Through Standard 3.5A and Standard 3.5B, the CAA outlines its expectations that the amount of supervision should be commensurate with students' skills and abilities, as well as the needs of the patient or client.
+Through Standard 3.5A and Standard 3.5B [PDF], the CAA outlines its expectations that the amount of supervision should be commensurate with students' skills and abilities, as well as the needs of the patient or client.
 Supervised clinical experiences also need to meet ethical standards and comply with state and federal regulations.
 Depending on the practice setting, certain conditions must be in place because of federal guidelines or state regulations, and therefore may put restrictions on the clinical supervisor's availability or patient/client scheduling.
 It is CAA's expectations that the program would work out those issues with the clinical supervisors and/or facilities and make accommodations as needed and appropriate.

 Would CAA approve a program offered through a consortium or other partnership?

 Among all of the graduate programs accredited by or in candidacy with the CAA, there are a variety of educational models employed successfully for CAA to award an accreditation status.
 CAA established specific policies or review mechanisms to ensure consistency across the assessment of the program as programs evolved and CAA needed to ensure comprehensive evaluations were conducted.
 These processes continue to evolve as new technologies and educational formats emerge.

 - Consortia—Currently the CAA accredits 5 consortia—all in audiology.
 The CAA defines a consortium as a program composed of multiple independently administered entities which is a formal arrangement between or among institutions of higher education.
 The CAA established this new category in 2005, although it had been part of the 2001 Policy on Substantive Change prior to that time.
 For more information about eligibility for a program offered through a consortium, see Chapter X, "Eligibility and Program Development," in the Accreditation Handbook.